math2001/math2001.github.io/content/post/bash-find.md

 Gone!
 Every temp files are gone!

-What I recommend you do before this is run just `find -name "*~"` so that you see which file are going to be deleted when you run `find -name "*~" -delete`.
+What I recommend you do before this is run just `find -name "*~"` so that you see which file are going to be deleted.

 #### `-exec`